 LT w1 d8 |

 Shane Mosley (Sugar) is a retired American professional boxer.
 He was born in Lynwood, California, U.S. on September 7, 1971.
-Mosley made his professional boxing debut at the age of 21 on February 11, 1993.
-He is a former 3-weight-class world champion.
-He is 51 years old, and will be turning 52 in 7 months and 6 days.
+Mosley made his professional boxing debut at the age of 21, on February 11, 1993.
+He is a former three-weight-class world champion.
+He is 51 years old, and will be turning 52 in two months and 28 days.
 Mosley is a Hall of Famer.

 Total Fights | 61 |